nikhitaGitHub/bloggingApp/my-blogging-app/README.md

 ## urls :
         '/': registeration/login screen
         '/create-blog' : create a new blog
-        '/view blogs': Blog owner can see all his blogs (posted and unposed) Here user can edit a blog and delete a unposed blog '/home' :user can see all blogs by all users where most recent post is at the top
+        '/view-blogs': Blog owner can see all his blogs (posted and unposed) Here user can edit a blog and delete a unposed blog '/home' :user can see all blogs by all users where most recent post is at the top